zerothi/sisl/docs/index.rst

 First time use
 --------------

-Here we show 2 examples of using sisl together with [Siesta][siesta].
+Here we show 2 examples of using sisl together with `Siesta`_.

 To read in a Hamiltonian from a Siesta calculation and calculate the DOS for a given Monkhorst-Pack grid one would do::